ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 Two requirements frequently occur:

-* Saving disk space,
-  by ['zipping' the backup](#compressing-a-backup-file) file as it's created.
+* Saving disk space by ['zipping' the backup](#compressing-a-backup-file) file as it's created.
-* Creating a backup of a database automatically, at [regular intervals](#hourly-or-daily-backups-that-use-cron-).
+* Creating a backup of a database automatically at [regular intervals](#hourly-or-daily-backups-that-use-cron-).

 ### Compressing a backup file
 {: #compressing-a-backup-file}

 The `couchbackup` tool can write a backup file to disk directly, or stream the backup to `stdout`.
-Streaming to `stdout` enables data to be transformed before it's written to disk.
+Streaming to `stdout` enables data to be transformed before being written to disk.
 This feature is used to compress data within the stream.

 ```sh